Posts

 3. We reallocated team time from data gathering to relationship building with founders and strategic planning

 As AI continues to evolve, leadership will increasingly focus on uniquely human capabilities: empathy, ethical reasoning, creative vision, and building meaning and connection.
 The most successful leaders will be those who can harness AI's analytical power while cultivating these human dimensions in themselves and their organizations.
 In this new landscape, leadership becomes less about command and control and more about creating the conditions for human-AI collaboration to flourish.
 This requires humility, adaptability, and a deep commitment to continuous learning—qualities that have always been at the heart of effective leadership but are now more essential than ever.
+I will add one more quality to that list: courage.
+It takes courage to admit that a technology you do not fully understand will reshape your organization.
+It takes courage to invest in tools that might prove your current processes wrong.
+And it takes courage to tell your team, honestly, that you are figuring this out alongside them rather than pretending you have all the answers.
+In my experience, that honesty is what earns the trust that makes transformation possible.
 If you're leading your organization through AI transformation:

 Related Articles